kusianne/Elk-Project/README.md

 TODO: Answer the following questions to fill in the blanks:

-Which file is the playbook?
-Yaml Where do you copy it? in the ansble.
+The playbook is a Yaml to be copied in the ansble.
-Which file do you update to make Ansible run the playbook on a specific machine? the Config file How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-By specifying the hosts.
+The elk playbook file needs to be updated to make Ansible run the playbook on a specific machine.
+We need to update the hosts to specify which machine to install the ELK server on versus which to install Filebeat on.
-_Which URL do you navigate to in order to check that the ELK server is running? `http://<13.86.115.130>:5601/app/kibana`
+In order to check that the ELK server is running, navigate to `http://<13.86.115.130>:5601/app/kibana`

-As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.